exonum/exonum-doc/src/get-started/what-is-exonum.md

     help enforce access restrictions.
 For example, if a variable is passed to an external component in a non-mutable reference, it **cannot** be changed no matter what the component does.
-Strict static typing and absence of null pointers in Rust helps preventing undefined behavior and memory access violations.
+Strict static typing and absence of null pointers in Rust help to prevent undefined behavior and memory access violations.

 ### Performance

 Exonum is geared towards peak throughput of thousands of transactions per second (tps).
-During test benchmarks, Exonum handles up to 7,000 tps, with a clearing delay (the interval between transaction generation and its inclusion into a block) 2.5 sec.
+During test benchmarks, Exonum handles up to 7,000 tps, with a 2.5 sec. clearing delay (the interval between transaction generation and its inclusion into a block).

 ## Main Components

 ### Services

-[Services](../architecture/services.md) allow to specify the business logic for Exonum applications.
-It is the main extension point of the framework playing the same role as smart contracts in some other blockchains.
+[Services](../architecture/services.md) allow specifying the business logic for Exonum applications.
+It is the main extension point of the framework, which plays the same role as smart contracts in some other blockchains.

 Developing Exonum services is similar to service development in Web or in enterprise platforms; they have the same principal components.